 This is a unique twist on the traditional talent show and a fun fundraising idea.

-Hopefully, this helped get your creative juices flowing.
+Hopefully, these fundraising ideas helped get your creative juices flowing.
 Now it’s time for you to start fundraising!